The following tutorial will demonstrate how to use Bricks and Bricklets with the Programming Interface.

 In the following we assume that you now the basics of the programming language you picked and that the necessary compilers/interpreters are already installed.

-First, install the API bindings for your programming language.
+First, install the API bindings for your programming languages.
 Installation instructions for all API bindings can be found here.

 The easiest way to get the UID of your device is to use the Brick Viewer.
 If you connect a device to the PC, the Viewer will display the UID in the "Setup" tab.

-The Lines 18-23 configure the DC Brick and let the motor run full speed forward.
+The Lines 20-24 configure the DC Brick and let the motor run forwards at full speed.

 Run this Python script and use it or other examples as a starting point for your own project.